webplatform/docs-wpd/Volunteer_Moderators/index.md

 ==Leaving==

 If you don't want to do this anymore, please tell us, and we won't hate you.
 Anything you can do for us to help is really appreciated.
 Telling us helps us to look for other people to fill up the gaps.

+==Getting help==

+Chris Mills is the organizer of the volunteer moderators, so for any concerns or questions about this, feel free to contact him at '''cmills at w3 dot org'''

 ==People currently on board as volunteer moderators==